by John Reiter

 Turning gracefully, he executed a courtly bow.
 “Behold, milady,” he said, the words seeming to come naturally to his lips, “your so-discourteous foes are vanquished, thanks to the sword of Don Juan!”

-Camilla stared wide-eyed at the battle-scene, then wavered and looked like she was about to faint.
+Camilla stared wide-eyed at the battle-scene, then wavered and looked as if she was about to faint.
 Raphael darted forward to catch her.

 Just at that moment, as she slumped in the crook of his arm, Raphael was overwhelmed by several sensations — how beautiful she was, how much he loved her, and how helpless she looked.
 He wanted to help her, and normally might have run for some water or smelling salts.
 Don Juan had a different solution, however, and his had a strong appeal in that moment.